 In nearly all aspects, online stores have beaten local shops in their value to the customer.
 The prices are lower.
 The range of products is extensive.
 And you don’t have to get out of your house.
 The one thing that eCommerce stores lack is instant access to your purchase.
 Local stores win fair and square in that regard.

-The Importance of Fast (and Free) Shipping
+#The Importance of Fast (and Free) Shipping

 Can you recall the last time you didn’t buy something from an online store because it would take too long to reach you?
 We can all recall such experiences.
 In fact, they happen very frequently.
 The logistics of shipping are tough to crack.
-The hard truth, though, is that customers in 2021 expect blazingly fast shipping, but they also don’t like paying for it.
+The hard truth is that customers in 2021 expect blazingly fast shipping, but they also don’t like paying for it.

-If delivery takes longer than a week, 38% shoppers said in a survey that they would cancel their purchase.
+If delivery takes longer than a week, 38% of shoppers said in a survey that they would cancel their purchase.
 If you’re thinking about driving eCommerce sales, be careful about what you promise.
 A whopping 69% of consumers also claimed that they would be less likely to order from places that don’t deliver within two days of the promised date.
 To reduce shipping delays, your business can partner with third-party logistics providers to improve the shopping experience and increase customer fulfillment.

-A Returns Policy That Gives Security
+#A Returns Policy That Gives Security

 When eCommerce was starting out, the returns policy was all the rage.
 Customers were insecure about the quality of deliveries and wanted to be assured that they wouldn’t be scammed.
 That factor has quieted down now, but customers still care deeply about a store’s returns policy when buying online.